A quantization of the $\operatorname{SL}_2(\mathbb{C})$ Chern-Simons invariant of tangle exteriors: Introduction

-The \(H_N\) are defined by first finding an ideal triangulation of \((M, L)\) then choosing shape parameters for each tetrahedron that correspond to \(\rho\).
+The \(H_N\) are constructed by finding an ideal triangulation of \((M, L)\) expressing \(\rho\) in terms of shape parameters for each tetrahedron.
 One must also make some additional choices of integer data related to a flattening; the invariant does not depend on these up to the aforementioned phase indeterminacy.
 Via the quantum dilogarithm each decorated tetrahedron corresponds to a tensor.
 Gluing the tetrahedra to obtain \((M, L, \rho)\) gives a tensor contraction whose value is \(H_N(M, L, \rho)\).
-This does not depend on the choice of triangulation because the quantum dilogarithms satisfy a \defemph{five-term} or \defemph{pentagon} relation and are therefore invariant under the \(3\)-\(2\) move on triangulations.
+This does not depend on the choice of triangulation because the quantum dilogarithms satisfy a \defemph{five-term} (\defemph{pentagon}) relation and are therefore invariant under the \(3\)-\(2\) move on triangulations.

-The Basielhac-Benedetti construction is closely related to ours: both are extensions of Kashaev's original work \cite{Kashaev1995} on quantum dilogarithms.
-In both cases one takes a sum involving one quantum dilogarithm for each tetrahedron in the triangulation; in our construction this triangulation is always the octahedral decomposition induced by a tangle diagram.
-(This restriction is because we use a modification of the Reshetikhin-Turaev construction.)
+The Baseilhac-Benedetti construction is closely related to ours: both are extensions of Kashaev's original work \cite{Kashaev1995} on quantum dilogarithms.
+In both cases one takes a sum involving one quantum dilogarithm for each tetrahedron in a triangulation.
+Because we are defining Reshetikhin-Turaev link invariants we always work with tangle diagrams and their octahedral decompositions.
 They instead use Turaev-Viro state sums, which are defined for more general triangulations.
-We also use a different version of the quantum dilogarithm (\cref{rem:D function}).
+We also use a different version of the quantum dilogarithm (\cref{sec:quantum dilogarithms}).
 We expect that their invariants are equivalent \note{ In general when starting from the same algebraic data the TV invariants are the norm-square of the RT invariants.
-Baseihac-Benedetti use the \(6j\) symbols of the upper Borel of \(\qgrp\), so their invariant should be the same as ours, which uses modules for the full algebra \(\qgrp\). } to ours up to a change in normalization (more specifically up to an invertible invariant as in \cref{sec:invertible invariants}).
+Baseihac-Benedetti use the \(6j\) symbols of the upper Borel of \(\qgrp\), so their invariant should be the same as ours, which uses modules for the full algebra \(\qgrp\). } to \(\qfunc{}\) up to a change in normalization involving a \(\nr\)th root of \(\csfunc{}\).